 Weight: 60 to 100 pounds

-Physical Characteristics: Long, sturdy, strong body with a bushy tail; the double-layered coat varies widely in color and can include gray, black, red, brown, tan, white, and cream.
+Physical Characteristics: Long, sturdy, strong body; bushy tail; thick double coat; varies widely in color and can include gray, black, red, brown, tan, white, and cream

 04 of 04

-Though the Alaskan Klee Kai shares the same striking features as the sled dogs on this list, it weighs no more than 20 pounds.
-In fact, the name “Klee Kai” comes from the word meaning “little dog” in the Inuit language.
-You'll find that these dogs come in standard, miniature, and toy sizes that look like smaller replicas of their larger husky relatives.
+Although the Alaskan klee kai shares the same striking features as the large sled dogs on this list, it generally weighs no more than 20 pounds.
+In fact, the name “klee kai” comes from the term meaning “little dog” in the Inuit language.

 Height: 13 to 17 inches